Rex Trailer: The Boomtown/Boston years

 Trailer was aided by many guests, such as John MacFarland of the Franklin Park Zoo (for "Critter Corner").
 Very occasionally, Boomtown would be broadcast from remote locations, like the May 7, 1961 episode at the Pleasure Island amusement park in Wakefield, Massachusetts.

 The show's western films were replaced by Popeye the Sailor theatrical cartoons, and then by Hanna-Barbera's made-for-TV cartoons.
 In the live segments, Trailer presided over a series of audience-participation games and stunts, with prizes furnished by local merchants.
 One embarrassing episode had Trailer giving away a transistor radio emblazoned with a prominent Pepsi logo.
 Trailer said he had heard from parents asking if this was a real radio, and he demonstrated by turning the radio on.
 As the camera lingered on a close-up of the Pepsi logo, the radio (tuned to sister station WBZ-AM) was playing a Coca-Cola commercial.
 Trailer chuckled and explained, "These things happen when you're on live television."
 Another favorite stunt was having boys in the crowd wearing oversized long johns over their clothes, and having girls in the crowd stuff the suits with inflated balloons.
 Trailer would then take a pin and pop each balloon, while the crowd counted along with Trailer.

 One of the show's weekly features was a masquerade, in which an appointed "sheriff" and "deputy" were shown a photo of a kid in a western disguise.
 Their job was to look at the faces of all the kids passing in review, and try to identify the one kid who had been disguised.
 The feature was not only a clever way to fill time on the air, but it gave every youngster in the studio a chance to appear on television.

-Rex Trailer's fame, good name, and crowd-pleasing talents made him a dependable draw at many personal appearances in the area, with his TV sidekicks usually accompanying him.
-He also teamed with a local travel agency in chaperoning children on an annual series of group school-vacation trips to California tourist attractions.
+Rex Trailer's fame, good reputation, and crowd-pleasing talents made him a dependable draw at many personal appearances in the area, with his TV sidekicks usually accompanying him.
+Additionally, he worked with a local travel agency, chaperoning children on an annual series of group school-vacation trips to California tourist attractions.